oceanprotocol/docs/user-guides/asset-hosting/uploader.md

 Currently we support Arweave and we will soon be releasing Filecoin support.
 In the future we will also support multiple other options.

-### How to store an asset on Arweave with the Uploader UI?
+### How to store an asset on Arweave with [Ocean Uploader](https://uploader.oceanprotocol.com/)?

-Ready to dive into the world of decentralized storage with Uploader?
+Ready to dive into the world of decentralized storage with [Ocean Uploader](https://uploader.oceanprotocol.com/)?
 Let's get started:

 {% embed url="https://app.arcade.software/share/Hf5Fpy0dfJ4ame8OZOYl" fullWidth="false" %}
 {% endembed %}